The Waters In Unto My Soul – Hymn Lyric

 My brethren even unto,

-Unto my mother’s children I
+Unto my mother’s I

 An alien am also.